european-modelling-hubs/RespiCompass/auxiliary-data/influenza/epidemiological/Readme.md

-# COVID-19 Consultation Rate Data
+# Consultation Rate Data

-This repository contains datasets related to COVID-19 consultation rates for Acute Respiratory Infections (ARI) and Influenza-like Illnesses (ILI).
+This repository contains datasets related tO consultation rates for Acute Respiratory Infections (ARI) and Influenza-like Illnesses (ILI).
 Each dataset provides detailed information segmented by location, date, and demographic group.

 ## Datasets